The Sensations (Jamaican group)

 The Sensations were a Jamaican vocal group which performed backing on many of the reggae hits of the late 1960s and early 1970s.
-Membership was fluid but centred on the original members Jimmy Riley, Cornel Campbell, Buster Riley and Aaron "Bobby" Davis.
+Membership was fluid but centred on the original members Jimmy Riley, Cornel Campbell, Buster Riley and Harold "Bobby" Davis.

 They released "Just One Smile" as a single in 1969.

+Harold "Bobby" Davis died in London on 21 April 2024, at the age of 77.